 - 1. All Bay College students' academic progress will be reviewed at the end of each Fall and Winter semester.
-In addition, students receiving Financial Aid awards from Bay College will be subject to the federally regulated Satisfactory Academic Progress guidelines monitored by the Financial Aid Office. - 2.
-Student progress which fails to meet the Standards of Academic Progress will be declared Unsatisfactory and subject to the following action:
+In addition, students receiving Financial Aid awards from Bay College will be subject to the federally regulated Satisfactory Academic Progress guidelines monitored by the Financial Aid Office. - Student progress which fails to meet the Standards of Academic Progress will be subject to the following action: - I. Academic Warning

-I. Academic Warning
+A. The first time a student's cumulative GPA falls below 2.0, they will receive notification that it is necessary to take intervention to improve their grades.

-- A. The first time a student's cumulative GPA falls below 2.0, they will receive notification that it is necessary to take intervention to improve their grades. - B. A notation will be placed on their transcript and a warning will appear in myBay when the student registers for classes. - C. Students are encouraged to work with their academic advisor or Academic Support to plan for improved performance.
+- B. A notation will be placed on their transcript and a warning will appear in myBay when the student registers for classes. - C. Students are encouraged to work with their advisor to plan for improved performance.

-II.
-Academic Probation
+П. Academic Probation

-- A. A student will be placed on academic probation if they fail to meet satisfactory academic progress for a third consecutive semester.
+- A student will be placed on academic probation if they fail to meet satisfactory academic progress for a third Α. consecutive semester.
 They will receive notification of their status, a notation will be placed on their transcript, and a warning will appear in myBay when the student registers for classes.
-Students are encouraged to work with their academic advisor or someone in Academic Support to plan for improved performance. - B. A student is removed from academic probation once the cumulative GPA rises above 2.0. - C. A student will continue on probation if their cumulative GPA remains below 2.0.
-A student placed on probation status has two semesters to raise the cumulative GPA to 2.0 or higher.
+Students are encouraged to work with their advisor to plan for improved performance. - Β. A student is removed from academic probation once the cumulative GPA rises above 2.0. - A student will continue on probation if their cumulative GPA remains below 2.0.
+A student placed on probation C. status has two semesters to raise the cumulative GPA to 2.0 or higher.
 If the minimum cumulative GPA is not met at the end of two semesters on probation, the student is subject to academic dismissal.